Mauro Luna Diale

-Mauro Luna Diale (born 26 April 1999) is an Argentine professional footballer who plays as a forward for Unión Santa Fe.
+Mauro Luna Diale (born 26 April 1999) is an Argentine professional footballer who plays as a forward for Platense, on loan from Akhmat Grozny.

 Career

 Luna Diale's career started out in Boca Juniors' academy, he received call-ups to first-team friendlies including in January 2017 for a Torneo de Verano exhibition with Estudiantes.
 On 24 January 2019, Luna Diale was loaned to Uruguayan Primera División side Cerro Largo.
 His professional bow came in a 2–0 victory over Danubio on 17 February.

+On 18 July 2024, Luna Diale signed a four-year contract with Russian Premier League club Akhmat Grozny.

+On 24 July 2025, Luna Diale returned to Argentina and signed with Platense.